Joseph Jordan (doctor): School of Anatomy

 Jordan returned to Manchester in 1812 and for the next two years was a junior partner in the medical practice of Stewart and Bancks.
 He left that and in September 1814 advertised that he would be offering lectures in anatomy from a building in Bridge Street.
 He had been combining practice work with lectures since 1812 and his new venture moved to larger premises on Bridge Street in 1816.
 According to medical historian E. M. Brockbank, his first premises had been at 4 Bridge Street, he subsequently moved to 70 Bridge Street and then expanded to include number 68, next door, and the top floor of number 66; other sources differ in the precise locations.

 The new school was a challenge to the medical establishment.
 Jordan hoped to reduce the burden of costs that were placed on students who otherwise would have to go to London if they wanted to obtain a diploma from the Royal College of Surgeons or a licence from the London Society of Apothecaries (LSA).
 As a side-effect of this, he thought that student morals would not be subjected to the licentiousness that he perceived to be present in London and that a provincial education would increase the number of doctors practicing outside the capital.
 He arranged that his curriculum would comply with the requirements of the London institutions and thus it comprised a seven-month course of 140 lectures as well as lessons and demonstrations in dissection.
 He offered a formal, structured programme of study of a type unavailable outside the capital and the few universities that then existed, and he offered an alternative to the more commonly adopted process of medical learning that involved a long apprenticeship to an apothecary, physician or surgeon during which the student was exposed to ad hoc teaching based on presented cases but little or no theoretical teaching.

 In 1817, his school became the first provincial institution to be recognised by the Society of Apothecaries as a teaching establishment for those seeking its licentiate.
-The standards at this time had been regulated by the Apothecaries Act of 1815 but a tightening of the requirements in 1817 caused him to be de-listed.
+The standards at this time had been regulated by the Apothecaries Act 1815 but a tightening of the requirements in 1817 caused him to be de-listed.
 Recognition returned in 1821, when the Royal College of Surgeons of England also accepted his school as a suitable provider of education for its MRCS diploma.
 He occasionally got into trouble both with the law and the general public due to his use of body-snatchers and even the direct involvement of himself and students in the surreptitious procurement of suitable corpses for study.
 There had been an incident concerning the uncertain provenance of a corpse that he had used for dissection as far back as his army days, when he was stationed in Kidderminster.